 Candidates for ministry need to be equipped early on with the skills needed to manage personal and household finances.
 Ultimately, this financial acumen translates into the ability to assist a congregation in the management of its finances, to teach stewardship and promote faithful giving, and to engage in all these activities in a direct, positive and forthright manner.

-Financial counseling has been shown to be an effective way to improve personal financial well-being.
+Financial counseling is an effective way to improve personal financial wellness.
 Those who have participated in financial counseling have incurred less educational debt, decreased their already-incurred educational debt more rapidly, increased their credit scores, paid off their consumer debt more rapidly, lessened their financial anxiety and achieved overall greater financial health.